When does an employer need a sponsor licence?

 An employer needs a sponsor licence if it intends to employ a foreign national who requires a UK visa, under certain immigration routes.

 From 1 January 2021, a new immigration system applies equally to European Economic Area (EEA) nationals (except Irish nationals) and other non-UK nationals.
-Prior to 1 January 2021, employers needed a sponsor licence to employ foreign nationals from countries outside the EEA under tier 2, or the skilled worker route, and certain other routes of the immigration system.
-Employers that do not currently have a sponsor licence will need to apply for one if they wish to recruit any non-UK nationals, including those from inside the EEA, under the skilled worker route (and certain other routes) from 1 January 2021.
+Employers that do not currently have a sponsor licence must apply for one if they wish to recruit non-UK nationals under the skilled worker, intra-company transfer or temporary worker routes of the immigration system.

-An employer will not need a sponsor licence to employ an EEA national who has settled or pre-settled status, or to employ an Irish national.
+An employer does not need a sponsor licence to employ an EEA national who has settled or pre-settled status, or to employ an Irish national.

 When an employer has a sponsor licence it can issue certificates of sponsorship to individual foreign nationals.
 The individual then uses the certificate to apply for a visa.
 Employers can sponsor an employee only if the role meets the minimum requirements relating to skills and salary.